23Phantom08/Xmas-Theme/README.md

 Within the Home Assistant themes folder, create a file named "xmas.yaml".

-In this GitHub repo, go into the themes folder, open the xmas.yaml file and copy the contents Paste the contents in the "xmas.yaml" file created under your Home Assistant themes folder.
+In this GitHub repo, go into the "xmas.yaml", open the xmas code file and copy the contents Paste the contents in the "xmas.yaml" file created under your Home Assistant themes folder.

 Download the image Schneemann.jpg and upload it to the "www" config folder.